American Dream: Literary commentary

 In 1949, Arthur Miller wrote Death of a Salesman, in which the American Dream is a fruitless pursuit.
-Similarly, in 1971 Hunter S. Thompson depicted in Fear and Loathing in Las Vegas: A Savage Journey Into the Heart of the American Dream a dark psychedelic reflection of the concept—successfully illustrated only in wasted pop-culture excess.
+Similarly, in 1971 Hunter S. Thompson depicts in Fear and Loathing in Las Vegas: A Savage Journey Into the Heart of the American Dream a dark psychedelic reflection of the concept—successfully illustrated only in wasted pop-culture excess.

 The novel Requiem for a Dream by Hubert Selby Jr. is an exploration of the pursuit of American success as it turns delirious and lethal, told through the ensuing tailspin of its main characters.
 George Carlin famously wrote the joke "it's called the American dream because you have to be asleep to believe it".
-Carlin pointed to "the big wealthy business interests that control things and make all the important decisions" as having a greater influence than an individual's choice.
+Carlin points to "the big wealthy business interests that control things and make all the important decisions" as having a greater influence than an individual's choice.
 Pulitzer Prize-winning journalist and leftist activist Chris Hedges echoes this sentiment in his 2012 book Days of Destruction, Days of Revolt:

 The vaunted American dream, the idea that life will get better, that progress is inevitable if we obey the rules and work hard, that material prosperity is assured, has been replaced by a hard and bitter truth.
 The American dream, we now know, is a lie.
 We will all be sacrificed.
 The virus of corporate abuse—the perverted belief that only corporate profit matters—has spread to outsource our jobs, cut the budgets of our schools, close our libraries, and plague our communities with foreclosures and unemployment.

 The American Dream, and the sometimes dark response to it, has been a long-standing theme in American film.
 Many counterculture films of the 1960s and 1970s ridiculed the traditional quest for the American Dream.
 For example, Easy Rider (1969), directed by Dennis Hopper, shows the characters making a pilgrimage in search of "the true America" in terms of the hippie movement, drug use, and communal lifestyles.

 Political leaders

 Scholars have explored the American Dream theme in the careers of numerous political leaders, including Henry Kissinger, Hillary Clinton, Benjamin Franklin, and Abraham Lincoln.
-The theme has been used for many local leaders as well, such as José Antonio Navarro, the Tejano leader (1795–1871), who served in the legislatures of Coahuila y Texas, the Republic of Texas, and the State of Texas.
+The theme has been used for many local leaders as well, such as 19th century Tejano leader José Antonio Navarro, who served in the legislatures of Coahuila y Texas, the Republic of Texas, and the state of Texas.

-In 2006, then U.S. Senator Barack Obama wrote a memoir, The Audacity of Hope: Thoughts on Reclaiming the American Dream.
+In 2006, U.S. Senator Barack Obama wrote a memoir, The Audacity of Hope: Thoughts on Reclaiming the American Dream.
 It was this interpretation of the American Dream for a young black man that helped establish his statewide and national reputations.
 The exact meaning of the Dream became a minor partisan political issue in the 2008 and 2012 elections.

 Political conflicts, to some degree, have been ameliorated by the shared values of all parties in the expectation that the American Dream will resolve many difficulties and conflicts.